melegithubyit/Web_assessment/readME.md

-this is a read me file for web assessment
+The web assessment test is inside the myfile folder.